Investigation of the Effect of Thermal-Induced Atomic Motion on the Conductance of Copper Thin Films: Computational Methods

 \subsection{Simulation Cell}

-For the pristine Cu system, we first performed a structural relaxation for the Cu FCC unit cell, then expanded it into a 3{$\times$}3{$\times$}5 supercell to construct the AIMD cell.
-The cell was then extended by 5 {\AA} of vacuum at the top and bottom to simulate the effect of a thin film, as shown in Fig.~\ref{Cell Illustration}.
+For the pristine Cu system, we first performed a structural relaxation of the fcc unit cell.
+The self-consistent field (SCF) loop was converged to an energy difference of $1 \times 10^{-6}$~eV, and the interatomic forces were converged to $<$~0.02~eV/\AA.
+Each Cu atom had 11 valence electrons, while the remaining 18 electrons were treated within the pseudopotential.
+The calculated lattice constant (3.63~\AA) was in good agreement with the experimental value (3.61~\AA) \cite{kuriyamaXrayDiffractionCrystal1969}.
+With the relaxed fcc Cu structure, we then expanded it into a 3{$\times$}3{$\times$}5 supercell to construct the AIMD cell.
+The cell was then extended by 5~{\AA} of vacuum at the top and bottom to simulate the effect of a thin film, as shown in Fig.~\ref{Cell Illustration}.

 Details and a flowchart for the cell construction procedure are provided in Fig.~S1 of the Supplemental Material~\cite{SM}.
 The system contained a total of six atomic layers with 30 Cu atoms in each layer.
 For the roughened surface copper, we modified the pristine structure by removing Cu atoms from the topmost layer of the structure.
 A total of three percentages of roughness were considered: 4~\%, 50~\% and 100~\%, which correspond to removing 1, 12 and 24 Cu atoms, respectively.
 The leftmost and rightmost layers of atoms were frozen to maintain a stable connection between the electrodes and the central region, and therefore are not considered part of the surface layer.
 Note that the surface atoms of the frozen regions did not count towards the overall number of Cu atoms on the surface.